Cochemiea theresae: Taxonomy

-Cochemiea theresae is found in northwest Mexico, in Durango, and was discovered in 1966 by American Therese Bock near Conetop Pass at 2,100 to 2,500 meters altitude.
+Cochemiea theresae is found in the Sierra Madre Occidental of northwest Mexico, in Durango, and was discovered in 1966 by American Therese Bock near Conetop Pass at 2,100 to 2,500 meters elevation.
 Originally described as Mammillaria theresae by Ladislaus Cutak in 1967, the species honors Therese Bock, who discovered it.
 Alexander Borissovitch Doweld reclassified it into the genus Cochemiea in 2000.